jchrom/trelloR/README.md

 [![Build Status](https://travis-ci.org/jchrom/trelloR.svg?branch=master)](https://travis-ci.org/jchrom/trelloR)

-The purpose of `trelloR` is to easily access [Trello API](https://developers.trello.com/) from R. It can retrieve cards, labels, checklists and other data from Trello boards.
-Requests are carried out by a set of simple functions with meaningful names.
-For instance, getting all cards from a particular board is as easy as:
+The purpose of `trelloR` is to easily access [Trello API](https://developers.trello.com/) from R. It can retrieve cards, labels, checklists and other data from Trello boards, using functions with predictable names.
+Getting cards from a particular board is as easy as:

 ``` r
 library(trelloR)